siemens/ix/packages/documentation/docs/controls/modal.md

 :::info Use context

-It is highly recommanded to provide the `IxApplicationContext` as part of you application.
+It is highly recommended to provide the `IxApplicationContext` as part of your application.

 :::